bytedance/lightseq/README.md

 It enables highly efficient computation of modern NLP and CV models such as BERT, GPT, Transformer, etc.
 It is therefore best useful for machine translation, text generation, image classification, and other sequence related tasks.

-LightSeq training and inference is very fast.
-Below is the overall performance:
-* LightSeq fp16 training achieves a speedup of up to **3x**, compared to PyTorch fp16 training.
-* LightSeq int8 training achieves a speedup of up to **5x**, compared to PyTorch QAT (i.e., quantization aware training).
-* LightSeq fp16 and int8 inference achieve a speedup of up to **12x** and **15x**, compared to PyTorch fp16 inference, respectively.

 The library is built on top of CUDA official library([cuBLAS](https://docs.nvidia.com/cuda/cublas/index.html), [Thrust](https://docs.nvidia.com/cuda/thrust/index.html), [CUB](http://nvlabs.github.io/cub/)) and